Menu

 • A comprehensive system for identifying and supporting children requiring extra help and useful support for parents.

-The children have at least one daily, short session of phonics.
+The children have at least one daily, short session of phonics in EYFS and Year 1.
 We progress through the sounds or GPC's outlined by Little Wandle.
 Please see the programme overviews above to see the order.

 Spelling in Year 2.